cobalthq/cobalt-product-public-docs/content/en/Getting started/Assets/_index.md

 <!-- For content, see https://github.com/cobalthq/cobalt-product-public-docs/blob/main/layouts/shortcodes/big-pic-UI-steps.md -->
 {{% big-pic-UI-steps %}}

-This is a test for pronouns like he and she.

 This section can help you define your asset.
 In the Cobalt UI, you can define pentest objectives in the following screen: